simondevelopment1/extras/extraszzzzzzz/readme.md

 ## Take note that i do not own this scripts, and ive just compiled them. credits to all the owners!

+ps: ill release more scripts soon!:)

+pps: if you want to take credit on the script here or you want me to delete it just dm me a my discord:) sayyymonnn#123

 - SCRIPTS COMPILED:

 [ + ] Carry